Posted at Dec 18, 2020 8:06:00 AM by THAT Agency | Share

 Whether you recently launched a new website or just finished a redesign, you’re probably happy that the long-winded journey to a new site is finally finished.
 Unfortunately, there’s no such thing as a perfect website and your work is never really “over”.
-Whether you take on the workload in-house or outsource to an agency, ongoing website maintenance is what empowers your digital marketing to succeed and generate a positive ROI.
+Whether you take on the workload in-house or outsource to a web design company, ongoing website maintenance is what empowers your digital marketing to succeed and generate a positive ROI.

-In this post, I’ll highlight a few misconceptions and mistakes about websites and provide 6 reasons why ongoing maintenance empowers successful marketing campaigns.
-I’ll also explain what is typically involved in site maintenance, so you can get an idea of what it looks like and what you could start implementing for your business.
+In this post, we’ll highlight a few mistakes and misconceptions about websites and provide six reasons why ongoing maintenance is important.
+We’ll also explain what is typically involved in website maintenance, so you can get an idea of what it looks like and what you could start implementing for your business.

 Ready?
 Let’s go!